Nyamekesse/Vital-Ai-Flask-Server/README.md

 ## Contributing

-We welcome contributions to improve VitalAI!
+I welcome contributions to improve VitalAI!
 Feel free to open issues, submit pull requests, or provide feedback to help us enhance our platform.

 ## License